youblue/CrazyBuyer/README.md

 - Since each id can make multiple transactions, so here I use a C++ STL map<string, vector\<Transaction\> > structure to store for each id, its historical purchase information.

 3. map<int, float>record_amount;

+- Here for each record_id (which represents a unique transaction, see definition as above), I use a STL map<int, float> structure to store mapping relationship of record_id and amount.

+## Algorithm

 The step-by-step implementations of CrazyBuyer is as follows: